fcunial/String-Kernel/README.md

 Like most data structures built on the BWT, the iterator accesses the underlying index without any spatial or temporal locality.
 This means that most accesses induce a cache miss and, symmetrically, a TLB miss.
 The TLB is typically small and the BWT index is typically large: if one uses small memory pages, just a few page translation entries can fit in the TLB, and every query to the TLB is very likely a miss.
 Conversely, if one uses large memory pages, a large fraction of the page translation entries needed by the iterator can fit into the TLB, and misses become rare.
 If the TLB is implemented as part of one or more levels of CPU cache, fewer translation entries might also mean more cache space for data.
 Since the iterator is memory-bound, the time spent serving a TLB miss might be a significant fraction of the total runtime of the iterator.

-Running the count-only variant of the one-string iterator with 2MB pages instead of the default 4KB pages gives a speedup of approx 15% on a real 22GB DNA text (index size in RAM 6.5 GB) using 24 threads running on 24 physical cores.
+Running the count-only variant of the one-string iterator with 2MB pages instead of the default 4KB pages gives **a speedup of approx. 15%** on a real 22GB DNA text (index size in RAM 6.5 GB) using 24 threads running on 24 physical cores.
 Using 1GB pages saves just 3.6% of the time spent with 2MB pages.

 ### Configuring huge pages